brianluft/threadloaf/project/TASKS.md

     - [x] Two metrics: memory used %, disk space used %
     - [x] One dimension: the instance ID.
 There's only one volume so we don't need a dimension for that.
     - [x] Alarm when either of the two metrics surpasses 90%.
 Alarm will send an email to `threadloaf@threadloaf.com`.
 Missing data = breach.
-- [ ] You are using Ubuntu 22.04, change it to 24.04.
+- [x] You are using Ubuntu 22.04, change it to 24.04.
 Ensure the cloud-init script still works on 24.
+- [ ] Add an IAM user that I can use for read/write access to threadloaf-terraform-prod and threadloaf-files-prod buckets, for terraform apply and uploading the release zip files.